Druid

 Starting a project

-To show a minimal window with a label replace main.rs
+To show a minimal window with a label, write the following code in your main.rs

 use druid::widget::Label;